Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Trichomonas urethritis is one of the most common sexually transmitted diseases.
-The frequency of the disease ranges from 2 to 90%.
+The incidence of the disease ranges from 2 to 90%.

-Often asymptomatic, which complicates the timely diagnosis and the transition of the disease to the chronic form.
-Treatment in 98% of cases is effective.
+Often asymptomatic, which complicates timely diagnosis and the transition of the disease into a chronic form.
+Treatment is effective in 98% of cases.
 The prognosis is favorable.

 Epidemiology

 Trichomoniasis is one of the most common STIs in the world.
-On average, 170-180 million new cases are recorded per year.
-Unlike other STIs, trichomoniasis, as a rule, with age and an increase in the number of sexual partners, is more common.
-Unlike women, trichomoniasis in men is usually more asymptomatic.
+On average, 170-180 million new cases are registered per year.
+Unlike other STIs, trichomoniasis usually occurs more frequently with age and an increase in the number of sexual partners.
+Unlike in women, trichomoniasis in men is usually asymptomatic.

-The causative agent of trichomoniasis belongs to the genus Trichomonas, united in the class of flagellates.
-Of all the types of Trichomonas pathogenic consider Trichomonas vaginalis Trichomonas have a pear shape, their length is 10-20 microns.
-Breed by longitudinal division.
-At the front end of the cell there is a single nucleus and 3-5 free flagella.
+The causative agent of trichomoniasis belongs to the genus Trichomonas, which are united in the class of flagellates.
+Of all the types of Trichomonas, Trichomonas vaginalis is considered pathogenic.
+Trichomonas are pear-shaped, their length is 10-20 microns.
+They reproduce by longitudinal division.
+At the anterior end of the cell there is a single nucleus and 3-5 free flagella.

-In women, the habitat is the vagina, in men, the prostate and seminal vesicles.
-The urethra may be affected in both sexes.
+In women, the habitat is the vagina, in men - the prostate and seminal vesicles.
+The urethra can be affected in both sexes.

 Pathogens